fedenunez/creative-theme-jekyll/bli-guides/bli-faq.md

 Refer to our specific guide: [BeoLiving Intelligence link to 3rd party Cloud Service guide](bli-link-third-party-service.md).

+### How can I control my devices with Alexa?
+What to say?

+Refer to our specific guide: [BeoLiving Intelligence Alexa skill guide](bli-alexa.md).

+### Can't link IFTTT or Alexa with _BeoLiving Intelligence_

+Make sure you first enabled _Remote Access_ of your _BeoLiving Intelligence_ through _BeoLiving App_.
+Refer to [BeoLiving Intelligence Quick Setup guide](bli-quick-setup-guide.md) for a detailed description.

 ### How do I report an issue with my _BeoLiving Intelligence_?

 Refer to our specific guide: [BeoLiving Intelligence Troubleshooting guide](bli-troubleshooting.md).
 You will find instructions about how to proceed in case